The Maya Q'eqchi'

 A Brief History

 Maya civilization began in Mesoamerica around 2,000 BCE.
-Over the next 3,000 years, Maya city-states developed throughout modern day Guatemala, Belize, southern Mexico, and western Honduras and El Salvador.
+Over the next 3,000 years, Maya city-states developed throughout modern day Guatemala, Belize, southern Mexico, western Honduras and El Salvador.
 Maya city-states had distinctive cultures, but were connected by complex trading routes.
 They built towering pyramids, played ball games, developed a 365 day calendar system, and wrote with hieroglyphics.
 It is estimated that at its peak, the population may have reached between 2 and 10 million people.
 By the year 900 CE, most of the city-states had collapsed due to unknown causes, but the Maya still lived throughout the region.

 In 1511 the Spanish arrived on the Yucatan Peninsula to begin their conquest.
 Over the next two centuries, the Spanish killed, converted, and enslaved the Maya people.
 The Q’eqchi’ fared better than other Maya cultures during colonization, due to their isolation in the northern mountains of Guatemala.
 They successfully defended their land against military conquest, but agreed to let a group of friars come preach Christianity.
 The friars successfully converted many Q’eqchi’ people in peace, so the region earned the name Verapaz or True Peace.